-In my study of Bible prophecy I have discovered several key prophecies that are not on most Christian's radar, but should be.
+In my study of end time Bible prophecy I have noticed several key prophecies that are not on most Christian's radar, but should be.
 Most Christians may know only about the Rapture/Second Coming and Great Tribulation.
-They in general miss that there is much more on the end time prophecy roadmap we will be here to deal with.
+In general they miss that there is much more on the end time prophecy roadmap coming that we will be here to deal with.

-I was once one of them which is why I was surprised one day when I finally caught that Jesus said that another Elijah "will surely come and restore all things" (Mt 17:11).
-Even though I had attended churches that taught prophecy, I had never heard this taught before.
-I did not know I should expect an "end time Elijah" prophet, or if you will, a "third Elijah" if you count John the Baptist as the second (Lk 1:17=Mt 17:11) after the original Elijah of the Old Testament (1Ki 17:1).
+I was once one of them.
+That's why I was surprised when I finally caught in my Bible reading that Jesus plainly said that another Elijah "will surely come and restore all things" (Mt 17:11).
+Even though I had attended churches that taught prophecy, I never heard this detail taught before.
+I did not know I should expect an "end time Elijah" prophet, or if you will, a "third Elijah" (if you count John the Baptist as the second) (Lk 1:17=Mt 17:11) after the original Elijah of the Old Testament (1Ki 17:1).

-Like most Christians, I thought John the Baptist had already fulfilled Malachi's prophecy of the "Elijah the prophet" because Gabriel said so:
+Like most Christians, I thought John the Baptist had already fulfilled Malachi's prophecy of the "Elijah the prophet" because the angel Gabriel seemed to say so: